TeodorFredriksson95/AI_Lab1_PatrollingGuard_TeodorFredriksson/LAB_QnA/Lab2/QnA.md

 **Answer:**
 ---
+- In this scenario, the node is the tile, and the edge is boolean that determines whether or not the tile is walkable.
+- The grid tiles each represent a specific walkable or unwalkable area.
+Based on the neighbouring relationship between the tiles (tile direction or octagonal direction), the boolean ``` walkable ``` represents the edge between the tiles.

 ### 2. How does the grid coordinate `(x, y)` map to world position `(x * cellSize, z * cellSize)`?
 Explain the relationship between the grid indices and Unity world positions.

 **Answer:**
 ---
+- Since we iterate over the grids rows and columns using ``` new Vector3(x * cellSize, 0, z * cellSize) ``` will give us a world position that is easily translatable to a 2-dimensional grid.
+For example, if we are currently iterating over (column 3, row 4), we will receive a world position equivalent to ``` new Vector3(3, 0, 4) ```.This makes it easy for us to instantiate the tiles in a grid-like fashion.

 ### 3. What happens if you try to access `nodes[x, y]` with coordinates outside the array bounds?
 How can you prevent errors when accessing nodes?

 **Answer:**
 ---
+- Since we're using an if-statement to determine whether or not the specified index is within the ranges of the grid's width and height, I would say that we are properly preventing attempts to access nodes that are out of bounds.
+If we attempt such a thing, we will receive a null value, which I think is relevant to the function.

 ## 1.2 Walkability & Toggling Tiles